michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

-If you have missed the chance, or simply do not want to go through the trouble of contacting the HSA custodian, another option is to simply let the excess stay in your account for the current year, pay a 6% penalty, and treat it as part of your contribution for the next year.
+If you have missed the chance, or simply do not want to go through the trouble of contacting the HSA custodian, another option is to simply let the excess stay in your account for the current year, pay a 6% excise tax, and treat it as part of your contribution for the next year.
 Be sure to adjust your next year's contribution amount so that the total does not exceed the limit<sup>[1](#fn1)</sup>.

 Note: You will also need to add the excess contribution (excluding earnings) to your current year's income.
-You can then deduct the excess in the following year, up to the amount that fits the maximum limit.
+You can then deduct the excess in the following year, up to the amount that fits within the maximum limit.

 For example, let's say you contribute $3,950 to your HSA in 2023, but the maximum contribution limit is $3,850.
 You would have $100 of excess